This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 If a configuration does not work, it is always a good idea to set a breakpoint on the first line of the respective setter.

-Simple Configuration-Point¶
+Simple Configuration-Point

 Configuration-Points define the schema of a contribution and how each contribution will be mapped to java objects.
-Simple
+Simple configuration points can be used to create Maps or Lists of single values and will be mapped implicitly.

-of values you can simply define a configuration point with one element that contains one attribute
+To create a List of values you can simply define a configuration point with one element that contains one attribute as shown in the example below.

 configuration-point: